indularm/SOM/README.md

-Self-organizing map(SOM) is a clustering technique which can be used to view topological nature of the dataset in a graphical view by reducing the higher dimensions to lower dimensions.
-It’s more advantageous than K-means algorithm in the sense that SOM can preserve the topology of the original dataset.
-It can be used to get an idea of how many clusters the dataset can be sub divided into.
+Self organising maps or kohonen networks provide a way of representing multi-dimentional data in much lower dimentional space, usually 1 or 2 dimentions.
+It's also a data compression technique known as vector quantisation.
+In addition the SOM can be used as a method of storing information in such a way that any topological relationships within the training data set is manitained.
+(Topology deals with the spatial and structural properties of geometric data).
+Hence it's in a way advantageous compared to K-means, because it can preserve and display a clear visualization of the data.
+Therefore it can be used to get an idea of how many clusters the dataset can be sub divided into.

 A SOM is made of neurons located on a regular, usually 1 to 2 dimentional grid.
 (Higher dimentional grids are possible, but they are not generally used since their visualization is much more difficult).
 The neurons are connected to adjacent neurons by a neighbourhood relation dictating the structure of the map.
 In 2 dimentional case the structure can be rectangualr or hexagonal.
-The sides of the map can also be connected, in that case the shape becomes a cylinder or toroid.
+The sides of the map can also be connected, in that case the shape becomes a cylinder or a toroid.